-December 10, visit the Exam Preparation page at the WREB.org website to review the 2020 WREB Candidate Guides, examination forms, self-tests and clinical exam review presentations.
+Visit the Exam Preparation page at the WREB.org website to review the current WREB candidate guides, examination forms, self-tests and clinical exam review presentations.

 Pre-Exam Webinars for Students: WREB conducts pre-exam webinars, including a question and answer session, for students.
 Feedback from both faculty and students alike has been extremely positive.
 Students interested in scheduling a webinar are encouraged to reach out to your instructors so they can contact Robin Yeager at ryeager@wreb.org.